 - Sand

-Take a close look and inspect your driveway for the extent of damage and see what materials you will need.
-Measure all the cracks wider than a hairline with a tape measure or ruler to determine the number of supplies needed to fill them.
+Inspect the cracks in your driveway to assess the extent of damage.
+Measure all the cracks wider than a hairline with a tape measure or ruler to determine the amount of material you will need to fill them.

-If the driveway has weeds or grass grown in the cracks, use a weed-removing tool, spade, or lawn edger to scrape it away.
+If your driveway has weeds or grass growing in the cracks, use a weed-removing tool, spade, or lawn edger to scrape it away.
 Use a mason chisel or hammer to chip away any crumbled or soft concrete around the cracks.

 You can rent a pressure washer for about $37 per day or purchase one if you’re a regular DIYer.
 Pressure washers cost around $246 on average.